Intercultural Communication [2-Units]

 All assignments are due by Sunday midnight of the week they are due.
 Late submissions will be reduced by 10% of the total points possible for that assignment.
 No late submissions to the weekly discussions will be accepted.

-Exam (100 points) You will take a final exam that will test your knowledge of basic concepts and skills learned throughout the semester.
+Tests (200 points) You will take a mid-term and final exam that will test your knowledge of basic concepts and skills learned throughout the semester.

 - Partial Week - What is communication?
 What is culture?
 Why do we need to study intercultural communication?